kibuchijw/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	* Content of the current directory
 	* In a list format
 	* Only part of the name after the hyphen is displayed
+### 9. To file, or not to file
+* Bash script that gives you information about the `school` file
+	* Bash script should check if file exists and print:
+		* If the file exists: `school file exists`
+		* If the file does not exist: `school file does not exist`
+	* If the file exists, print:
+		* If the file is empty: `school file is empty`
+		* If the file is not empty: `school file is not empty`
+		* If the file is a regular file: `school is a regular file`
+		* If the file is not a regular file:(nothing)